dsmith/SimpleGeo.framework/README.md

 The script does the following:

-* Downloads [`YAJL.framework`](https://github.com/gabriel/yajl-objc/downloads) into the framework's ext/ directory
-* Downloads [`YAJLiOS.framework`](https://github.com/gabriel/yajl-objc/downloads) into the framework's iOS/ext directory
-* Downloads [`GHUnit.framework`](https://github.com/gabriel/gh-unit/downloads) into the framework's ext/ directory
+* Downloads [`GHUnit.framework`](https://github.com/gabriel/gh-unit/downloads) into the framework's Resources/ directory
-* Runs `$ git submodule update --init` to download and update the [`ASIHTTPRequest`](http://allseeing-i.com/ASIHTTPRequest/) and [`ASIHTTPRequest+OAuth`](https://github.com/AlterTap/asi-http-request-oauth.git) submodules.
-If git is not installed, the appropriate files are simply downloaded into the framework's ext/ directory.
+* Runs `$ git submodule update --init` to download and update the [`ASIHTTPRequest`](http://allseeing-i.com/ASIHTTPRequest/), [`ASIHTTPRequest+OAuth`](https://github.com/AlterTap/asi-http-request-oauth), and [`JSONKit`](https://github.com/johnezang/JSONKit) submodules.
+If git is not installed, the appropriate files are simply downloaded into the framework's Resources/ directory.

 ### Building for OS X